codingwithsale/Programming2/midPrep/offPrepNotes.md

   ### [Lab1] Introduction to C++

     - The main difference between C and C++ is that C++ support classes and objects, while C doesn't.

     - Parts explained below are mandatory parts of program:
         ~ #include<iostream> --> header file library that lets us work with input and output objects.
             Header files add functionality to C++ programs.
         ~ using namespace std --> meand that we can use names for objects and variables from the standard library.
         ~ int main(){} is a function.
 Any code inside curly brackets will be executed.

     - We use comments to explain C++ code, and to make it more readable.
 In the previous part, it is shown how to comment single line or multiple lines of code.

     - To insert a new line, use either \n character or endl manipulator.

     - The char data type is used to store a single character.
 The character must be surrounded by single quotes, like 'A'.

     - Alternatively, we can display certain characters by using ASCII values.

     - To use strings, the additional header file <string> must be included in the source code.

-    - Variables with keyword const have non-changeable value and if we try to change it, we will get error
+    - Variables with keyword const have non-changeable value and if we try to change it, we will get error.

     - Logical operators
         ~ && --> logical and
         ~ || --> logical or
         ~ !  --> logical not

     - We can use two ways to get user input.
 The common one is cin, but cin can't take for example multiple words of string.
         To fix that problem, we can take user input like this: getline(cin, variableName)